The 8 biggest mistakes when washing

 If you have too much laundry in the drum, it will get too tangled and prevent the water from running through properly or really reaching all areas.
 The laundry may not get properly clean.

-A washing machine that is only half full wastes energy, water and detergent.
+On the other hand,a washing machine that is only half full wastes energy, water and detergent.

 The following rule of thumb applies when filling your washing machine: